suhankins/slivki/README.md

     ├───lib - Things for interacting with external APIs ├───dictionaries - Dictionaries for translations
     ├───models - Mongoose models
-    ├───pages - Only used for NextAuth until NextAuth supports app route └───utils - Utility functions
+    └───utils - Utility functions
         ├───client - Client-side only
         └───server - Server-side only